panzerdp/dmitripavlutin.com/content/posts/125-react-jotai/index.md

 `<Main>` is the component that should render the query entered into the input field.
 How would you access the value here?

 The search query is a global state variable.
-And `jotai` library can help you here using a construction named *atom*.
+And `Jotai` library can help you here using a construction named *atom*.

 ## 2. Jotai atoms

-A piece of state in `jotai` is represented by an *atom*.
+A piece of state in `Jotai` is represented by an *atom*.
 An atom accepts an initial value, be it a primitive type like a number, string, or more complex structures like arrays and objects.

 ```javascript
 import { atom } from 'jotai';